 The Smith Family welcomes the public policy discussion that the South Australian government is leading which is focused on building a better South Australia for every child.
 Government has a clear role to play in developing the frameworks which support all children to achieve their full potential.
 Government also has an important leadership role in galvanizing cross-sectoral and cross-portfolio action in this area.
 It has a leadership role in promoting community wide buy-in regarding the importance of the wellbeing of children and young people for the whole population, particularly in times where economic resources are limited and there are a range of demands on government revenues.
-Government also has an important role to play, in partnership with the community, in identifying how wellbeing and progress should be measured, and for taking the lead in developing the infrastructure necessary to track progress.
+Government also has an important role to play, in partnership with the community, in identifying how wellbeing and progress should be measured, and for taking the lead in developing the infrastructure necessary to track progress over time.
+It should also hold itself publicly accountable for regularly reporting on that progress.